 Step 1: Checking the Mare’s Health Before Breeding

-It’s important for broodmares to have a Body Condition Score (BCS) between 5 and 7 before they’re bred.
+Broodmares need a Body Condition Score (BCS) between 5 and 7 before being bred.
 You should be able to feel the mare’s ribs but not see them.
-Also, look out for any health issues like PPID or insulin problems that might make breeding harder.
+Look for health issues like PPID or insulin problems that might make breeding harder.

 Go over the mare’s history of getting pregnant, any uterus issues, or times she didn’t stay pregnant.